-A7.
+- A7.
+Go to the directory buggy_programs and build the programs using Makefile.
+Then run each program under valgrind and see what problems, if any, it finds.
+Make sure you understand the messages printed by valgrind. - A8.
 Run ltest under control of valgrind.
 The leak summary should show that 0 bytes have been lost.
 If it doesn't, the List destructor probably contains an error.